brendaliu2/Pixly/RoadMap.md

     - more palettes
     - keep random result palette consistent when image is published
     - make buttons swap filters when selected instead of form submit
+    - photo/desc as link to display metadata?

+Lightning:

+- Intro:
+    B-Tech stack: Flask & Jinja
+    E-HomePage
+    E-Demo upload
+    E-Demo edit
+    E-Demo search

+- What we used to build:
+    B- Pillow
+        -filters
+    E- Bytes IO
+        -not saving to AWS or DB while editing

+ -Bug Stories
+    -Exif Data
+        B- opening/closing image file -> BytesIO
+        E- datatypes of exif vs datatypes of python dict -> cast helper func -Pillow creates other datatype when extracting EXIF

+-Version 2 Plans:
+    B- Make photos on homepage clickable for detail
+    E- More filters
+    B- Come back to unfinished photo
+    E- Download edited photo to user computer
+    B- Save palette info of random filter for consistency when published